gretchenfrage/aqueduct/PROTOCOL.md

 Whenever it first becomes the case that a sender has processed an ack for a message it sent and also the sender is in the reachable state, the sender must traverse all creation links going from the acked message to its attachments.
-If such a link links to a sender, it must transition the sender to the "reachable" state.
-Then, whether the link is to a sender or to a receiver, the link must be destroyed so it no longer consumes memory.
+For each such link, it must transition the linked sender/receiver to the "reachable" state.
+Then, the link must be destroyed so that it no longer consumes memory.

 When a sender processes a nack for a message it sent, whether or not the sender is in the reachable state, the sender must traverse all creation